manta-innovations/manta-innovations.github.io/_pages/about.md

 and am now building it out as a software consultancy and looking for friendly clients with interesting problems that we can assist with solving.

-While I strongly believe in choosing the correct languages and tools to solve the problem at hand, there are a number of languages I look to utilise, which based on my experience and expertise I have identified as best tools for the various services we offer.
+Here at Manta Innovations we strongly believe in choosing the correct languages and tools to solve the problem at hand.
+There are a number of core languages that we look to utilise, which based on our experience and expertise, we have identified as best tools for the various services we offer.

 * **Big Data** - our big data solutions are based on Apache Spark, a distributed programming framework written in Scala.
 Due to this we believe Scala, a highly functional and typesafe language, provides the best quality for writing Apache Spark